 Statins Impair Sex Drive and Testosterone Production

-Maintaining healthy cholesterol levels is important for protecting the cardiovascular system, but the same drugs that treat cholesterol imbalance also mess with your Testosterone Levels, sadly.
-Cholesterol is vital because it is a building block for a variety of the body’s hormones, including Testosterone.
+Maintaining healthy cholesterol levels is vital for protecting the cardiovascular system, but the same drugs that treat cholesterol imbalance also mess with your Testosterone Levels, sadly.
+Cholesterol is essential because it is a building block for a variety of the body’s hormones, including Testosterone.
 What’s critical is getting plenty of HDL Cholesterol in your diet while limiting LDL Cholesterol.

 Statins are a drug that patients with high cholesterol get put on.
 Though the medicines work very well, they are not without their issues.
 Clinical research has shown that using Statins for Cholesterol has a definite negative impact on Testosterone Production, primarily because, as mentioned, Cholesterol is necessary for the production of Testosterone.